 Levels of radiation at Chernobyl

-Immediately after the explosion
+Levels of radiation immediately after the explosion

 The radiation levels in the worst-hit areas of the reactor building, including the control room, have been estimated at 300Sv/hr, (300,000mSv/hr) providing a fatal dose in just over a minute.